samyouaret/-releasin-challenge-api-/README.md

 ## PinPoints and considerations

 Some pinPoints faced when tinkering around the challenge wereThe hierarchy structure of relations, and Typevalue many types in one table.

-for hierarchy structure the product management is more like settings so a NoSQL database would fit better in this case, other parts could still use a relational database.
+For The ierarchy structure, the product management is more like settings so a NoSQL database would fit better in this case, other parts could still use a relational database.

-Type value could be separated, each type value should have its own table, or a general approach would be serializing the value and type in string format but yet we should care about search capabilities, considering the capabilities of native types supported by databases.
+Type value could be separated, each type value should have its own table, or a general approach would be serializing the value and type in string format and all types are stored in on table the value field is only one stored as a string, but yet we should care about search capabilities, considering the capabilities of native types supported by databases.